Vincent of Saragossa

 Vincent of Saragossa (also known as Vincent Martyr, Vincent of Huesca or Vincent the Deacon), the Protomartyr of Spain, was a deacon of the Church of Saragossa.
-He is the patron saint of Lisbon and Valencia.
-His feast day is 22 January in the Catholic Church and Anglican Communion and the Orthodox Church, with an additional commemoration on 11 November in the Orthodox Church.
+He is the patron saint of Lisbon, Algarve, and Valencia.
+His feast day is 22 January in the Catholic Church, Anglican Communion, and the Eastern Orthodox Church, with an additional commemoration on 11 November in the Eastern Orthodox Church.
 He was born at Huesca and martyred under the Emperor Diocletian around the year 304.